richsalz/messing-around/README.md

 This is a fork of [OpenSSL](www.openssl.org).
 In addition to the website, the official source distribution is at https://github.com/openssl/openssl.
-The OpenSSL `README` can be found at `README-OpenSSL.md`
+The OpenSSL `README` can be found at [README-OpenSSL.md]

 This fork supports an API that can be used by QUIC implementations.
 Quoting the IETF Working group [charter](https://datatracker.ietf.org/wg/quic/about/), QUIC is a "UDP-based, stream-multiplexing, encrypted transport protocol."
-If you don't need QUIC, you should use the official OpenSSL channels.
+If you don't need QUIC, you should use the official OpenSSL distributions.

 This API's here are used by Microsoft's [MSQUIC](https://github.com/microsoft/msquic) and Google's